r-lib/pkgdown/tests/testthat/_snaps/build-reference-index.md

     Condition
       Error in `build_reference_index()`:
       !
-Section "bla": 2 must be a character. i You might need to add '' around special values like 'N' or 'off' i Edit _pkgdown.yml to fix the problem.
+Section "bla": 2 must be a character. i You might need to add '' around special YAML values like 'N' or 'off' i Edit _pkgdown.yml to fix the problem.

 # errors well when a content is totally empty